kvietacka-js/kvietacka-js.github.io/readme.md

 this is my first webpage

-do not be too strick about it, okay?
+do not be too strict about it, okay?